SpectralWaveData/spectral_wave_data/README.md

 depth.
 For long crested seas support for varying depth is also included.

-The current version has been used for describing, Airy, Stokes, Stream waves and Higher-Order-Spectral-Method waves of arbitrary order.
+The current version has been used for describing, Airy, Stokes, Stream-function waves and Higher-Order-Spectral-Method waves of arbitrary order.
 Detailed kinematics of simulated rogue waves can be evaluated.

 ## Can I apply this API in my programs with only a small effort?

-Sure, this is one of our main design goals.
-Users apply this API with minor effort.
-Ready to use implementations of the API are provided in several relevant programming languages.
+This is one of our main design goals!
+We hope you can use the SWD API with minor effort.
+Ready-to-use implementations of the API are provided in several relevant programming languages.
 As source code and as precompiled libraries for Windows and Linux.